as1605/CampusHack2021/README.md

 ## To Host our Bot:
 You need to install a number of packages:
 * `pip install discord`
+* `pip install lxml`
 * `pip install bs4`
 * `pip install youtube-search`
 ## Setup
-* <b>As a developer</b>: Go to Discord Developers Portal and make your own bot.
-Then run the python code in your favourite editor with the token of your bot.
+* <b>As a host</b>: Go to Discord Developers Portal and make a bot.
+Then run this python code by entering `python3 main.py TOKEN` in your commandline console from the directory of this repo with the token of your bot.
 * <b>As an admin of a server</b>: Invite the bot to your server.
-Simply get the invite link from the developer and you are done.
+Simply get the invite link from the host and you are done.
 * <b>As an user</b>: You can type `$help` and you will get a list of instructions how to use our bot.
 ## How to Use
 Code Compilation and Run: Available in 5 languages c#, java, python, c++, c<br>